Flagsmith/flagsmith/readme.md

 * `DATABASE_URL`: required by develop and master environments, should be a standard format database url e.g. postgres://user:password@host:port/db_name
 * `DJANGO_SECRET_KEY`: see 'Creating a secret key' section below
 * `GOOGLE_ANALYTICS_KEY`: if google analytics is required, add your tracking code
+* `GOOGLE_SERVICE_ACCOUNT`: service account json for accessing the google API, used for getting usage of an organisation - needs access to analytics.readonly scope
+* `GA_TABLE_ID`: GA table ID (view) to query when looking for organisation usage

 ### Creating a secret key
 It is important to also set an environment variable on whatever platform you are using for